 OE Electrics can provide bespoke solutions in these situations to ensure the operational requirements, as well as those of safety, standards and statutory regulations, are simply and cost-effectively achieved.
 Power distribution units can be supplied with:

 sockets to feed directly to the desktop equipment or, with Wieland connectors to act as a central connection point on clusters of desks; feeding from this point to power modules on individual desks.
 All of these units can be fitted with suitable circuit protection to meet regulations and ensure the safety of the installation.

 OE Electrics have developed solutions to ease installation and allow the fit out of offices to proceed smoothly without conflict between trades working to deadlines.
 Where additional earth bonding is required, earthing kits can be developed, manufactured and packaged to meet the needs of the particular requirements.
+OE Electrics can provide:

 - Technical support – Designs to meet specification and tender requirements